fuyans/fsetoolsGUI-doc/source/index.rst

     B101 Toolbar

 .. note::
-    A license file only works for a specific version on a specific machine, meaning that upgrading FSETools or running the software on a different machine will require a new license file.
+    A license file is version and machine dependent, meaning that upgrading FSETools to a different version or running the software on a different machine will require a new license file.

 Installation